Joint Service Academies Mass Atrocity Prevention Symposium

 United States Holocaust Memorial Museum

 The two-day program will focus on the different examples of genocide and atrocity in history, and the world’s response to these situations.
-Specifically, this seminar will convene cadets and midshipmen from the four main service academies: West Point, Navy, Air Force and Coast Guard.
+Specifically, this seminar will convene cadets and midshipmen from the four main service academies: West Point, Navy, Air Force and Coast Guard, along with ROTC cadets from the Washington, DC area.
 Student participants will be selected by a joint-service academy committee of cadets and midshipmen.
 Selection will be based on interest and scholarship, and many of those chosen will have the opportunity to showcase research they have done.
 Through examination of the foundational event of the Holocaust and contemporary genocides, participants will present their own studies on these subjects and closely examine questions of early warning mechanisms to prevent atrocity; the actions of perpetrators, witnesses, rescuers, enablers, victims and others; and multiple other lessons that can be learned from mass atrocities.